HIIT/PeyeDF/README.md

-Under heavy development, only able to open PDFs and select paragraphs (to debug future eye tracking detection) for now.
+# Usage

+PeyeDF track the user's reading history, at the paragraph level.
+Currently it support manual marking of paragraphs by double and triple clicking.
+To mark a paragraph as "Interesting", double click.
+Triple click marks it as "Critical" (red).
+Make sure "annotate" is enable on the toolbar for this to work.

+After some documents have been marked, the "Refinder" function shows a history fetched from dime.
+It can be opened from the toolbar or the `File` menu.

-To see what data is pushed to DiMe, see the wiki: https://github.com/HIIT/PeyeDF/wiki/Data-Format
+To see what data is pushed to DiMe, see the [wiki](https://github.com/HIIT/PeyeDF/wiki/Data-Format).

 # Setup